chef-boneyard/chef-web-docs-2016/step_resource/step_resource_service_manage_ssh_based_on_node_platform.rst

 ..
 This is an included how-to.

 ..
-To manage the |ssh| service, named depending on the platform of the node:
+To manage a service whose name depends on the platform of the node on which it runs:

 .. code-block:: ruby